 The updated M1 silicon brains inside the MacBook Pro make it Apple’s most spectacular launch in quite a while.
 However, you wouldn’t know it if you just received it outside the box because it’s almost identical in size and weight to earlier models.

 The new update for Macbook Pros has been announced!
-The sleek design is bound to catch your eye but don’t worry-they still come with all those great features from last years, like Touch ID, so there won’t be anything slowing down the user experience.
+The sleek design is bound to catch your eye but doesn’t worry-they still come with all those great features from last year, like Touch ID, so there won’t be anything slowing down the user experience.

 With two thunderbolts, three ports on the left side of my MacBook Pro 13-inch (M1, 2020), an audio jack in the middle, and one USB-C slot to its right.
 I am relieved that Apple has finally ditched Intel’s outdated TB3 technology.
 Though it still lacks some important features for professionals who need older connections.
 For example, SD card readers or unique gadgets made by different manufacturers with standard type A sockets.
 Of course, you’ll need a hefty price drop if you want these things too!.
 However, there is hope since only Dell laptops currently have universal access through their proprietary interface known colloquially among users simply called “USB Type C.”